Engulfing Pattern Strategy: A Comprehensive Tutorial

 1. The Shape of an Engulfing Pattern

 The shape of an engulfing pattern consists of two contrasting candlesticks.
-The second candlestick is larger and completely envelopes or "engulfs" the first one, including its real body but not necessarily its shadows.
+The second candlestick is larger and completely envelopes or "engulfs" the first one, but not necessarily its shadows.

 • Bullish Engulfing Pattern